Skip to content

 A generic file-handler like context object

-Source code in anystore/io.py
+Source code in anystore/io/handler.py

 @contextlib.contextmanager